davewalker60/pmdup/pages/snippets/registration-open.md

-*Hotel Las Arenas lodging registration is open.*
+*Hotel Las Arenas lodging registration for 2025 is open.*